violetsamber/Selkie-Liberation/README.md

 #### Other
 - Reworked enemy patrol system
 - Reworked enemy garrison spawns (Enemies now spawn full squads in each building)
+- In progress modernization of the codebase to CBA and ACE standards in addition to performance improvements

 ## Roadmap
 - New AI Director based off of Left 4 Dead's with to help solve the difficulty balancing issues with varible play group sizes